Raknoche/Raknoche.github.io/_posts/2016-07-24-PoGo-Series-NaiveBayesClassifier.md

 $$\mathsf{ P(W) = \frac{W}{W + L}} \tag{1}$$

 Now, suppose that we obtained additional information about each time our team won and lost a game.
 For instance, maybe we kept track of whether our team was playing at home or not.
 Now we can ask more complex questions, such as “What is the probability of our favorite team winning, given that they are at home?”
 This is known as a **conditional probability**.
-We can calculate the answer by counting the how often our team wins while at home, and dividing by the total number of times our team played at home (regardless of the outcome).
+We can calculate the answer by counting how often our team wins while at home, and dividing by the total number of times our team played at home (regardless of the outcome).
 Mathematically, if $$\mathsf{H}$$ represents the team playing at home:

 <a name="eq2"></a>